-- Complete IDST 600. - Confer regularly with advisor and other faculty to discuss program progress. - Complete at least 24 additional credits in the graduate program. - Maintain a cumulative GPA of at least 3.0.
-Students should consult with the Graduate Program Director if their GPAs ever fall below 3.00. - Submit a completed Capstone Application to the Graduate Program Director.
+- Complete IDST 600. - Confer regularly with their advisor and other faculty to discuss program progress. - Complete at least 24 additional credits in the graduate program. - Maintain a cumulative GPA of at least 3.0.
+Students should consult with the Graduate Program Director if their GPAs ever fall below 3.0. - Submit a completed Capstone Proposal to the Graduate Program Director.

-You are encouraged and expected to complete your capstone the first semester you register for it.
-However, if you are unable to do so, you may request an extension to re-register for the course.
+Students are encouraged and expected to complete their capstone the first semester they register for it.
+However, if unable to do so, an extension may be requested to re-register for the course.
 Such a request may be granted for up to two semesters by the Program Director.
 Requests must be made in writing and should include:

-- the reason(s) for requesting the extension - a summary of your plan to finish graduation requirements

-Students are not allowed to register for the course more than three times.
+- The reason(s) for requesting the extension. - A summary of the student's plan to finish graduation requirements Students are not allowed to register for the course more than three times.